Nonso30/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a function that prints the 9 times table, starting with 0. a function that adds two integers and returns the result. a function that prints all natural numbers from n to 98
+a function that prints the 9 times table, starting with 0. a function that adds two integers and returns the result. a function that prints all natural numbers from n to 98 a task on Nature made the natural numbers; All else is the work of women